Pennswood/CMPSC442-final-project/README.md

   - OptaPy has a method called "room assignments," which assigns teachers' classes timeslots to rooms in schools.
     - We updated this method to instead generate a user's schedule based on constraints.
   - We created a set of constraints for OptaPy (which can be seen in [`constraints.py`](constraints.py)):
-    - Hard constraints (must be inforced):
+    - Hard constraints (must be enforced):
       - Rooms have limits to how many students can be in them at one time
       - Rooms must be used for the appropriate tasks
       - A student cannot take two classes at the same time